slinkydeveloper/slinkydeveloper.github.io/_posts/articles/2017-08-08-My-GSoC-2017-Validation.md

 The serialization methods are implemented as subclasses of `ContainerDeserializer` and there are some prebuilt instances in enum `ContainerSerializationStyle`.
 Of course, user can use static methods inside `ObjectTypeValidator.ObjectTypeValidatorFactory` and `ArrayTypeValidator.ArrayTypeValidatorFactory` to build this validators, define its serialization style and add the "nested" validators.

 ## `HTTPRequestValidationHandler`
-When user wants to validate a request without creating a api specification, he can use the `HTTPRequestValidationHandler`.
+To start validate the requests, developers can use the `HTTPRequestValidationHandler`.
 This class exposes methods to add validators without care about `ParameterValidationRule`, because they are automatically generated.
 For every parameter location `HTTPRequestValidationHandler` exposes three methods:

 * `add*Param`: to add a parameter with type taken from `ParameterType` enum
 * `add*ParamWithPattern`: to add a string parameter with a pattern